InkDAO/gitbook/tutorials/me-page.md

 The dropdown makes it easy to navigate between your different content collections without leaving the page.

-The Me Page is your personal hub on decentralizedX - use it to manage your content creation and learning journey! 🚀
+The Me Page is your personal hub on InkDAO - use it to manage your content creation and learning journey! 🚀